axibase/axibase-charts/syntax/extended-aggregators.md

 ## `delta`

-Computes the difference between the last and first value within the period.
-If there are multiple adjacent periods, computes delta as the difference between the last values of adjacent periods.
+Computes the difference between the first and last values within a period.
+If there are multiple adjacent periods, the function computes delta as the difference between the last values of adjacent periods.

 ```ls
 statistic = delta